wrightmat/dnd-eberron/locations/Mordain’s Hall.md

 - **The Tower of Mordain**.
 A massive tower close to Droaam's western border, and the residence of Mordain the Fleshweaver.
 The Tower reaches high up into the sky, and is shaped somewhat like a malformed limb, seemingly made out of the flesh of a black dragon.
 The walls bleed when struck, but the tower's wounds heal extraordinarily fast.
 The tower has been magically protected against scrying and teleportation by Mordain.
 - **Blackroot**.
 A small Orc/Human village west of the tower, and the associated entrance to the depths of Khyber in a nearby cave.
 - **The Forest of Flesh**.
 Located east of Blackroot, and surrounds the Tower of Mordain.
 It is a dangerous place that houses fowl creatures such as skinweavers.
-- **Dolurrh’s Dawn**.
+- **[[Dolurrh's Dawn]]**.
 Located east of the Forest of Flesh, but is magically protected by Mordain so it can’t be found by outsiders unless they’re traversing through the Forest of Flesh.

 ### Mordain the Fleshweaver